sigsum/sigsum/archive/2025-02-01-elias-trust-policy-notes.md

 Consider a hierarchical approach with an odd number of witness groups, where the trust policy requires a majority of those groups.

-Simple case: 3 groups, require 2-of-3 groups
+- Simple case: 3 groups, require 2-of-3 groups

-Also possible: 5 groups, require 3-of-5 groups
+- Also possible: 5 groups, require 3-of-5 groups

-Also possible: 7 groups, require 4-of-7 groups
+- Also possible: 7 groups, require 4-of-7 groups
-... and so on.
+- ... and so on.

 For simplicity, sticking with 3 groups in the example below.

 Assuming that the person deciding about the trust policy has some knowledge about the available witnesses, such as who operates/controls each witness and what infrastructure each witness is dependent on.
 Such information could come from reading the "about page" for each witness, if each witness provides that.

 To protect against organizations becoming compromised, each organization should only control at most one witness group.

-Each group consists of one or more witnesses, having several witnesses in a group can help making the group more robust, especially if there is diversity in how the witnesses are operated to reduce the risk that they would go down at the same time.
+Each group consists of one or more witnesses, having several witnesses in a group can help making the group more robust, especially if there is diversity in how the witnesses are operated to reduce the risk that they would go down or be compromised at the same time.

 Each group should be organizationally independent from all other groups.

-Example:
+## Example

+Simple example with three groups:

+(The "infraX" below refers to some infrastructure that several witnesses are dependent on.)

 Group 1: "witnesses run by Company A", 3 witnesses, require 2-of-3
 - CompanyA-witness1 relying on infraX